cajuria/AIML-practical-applications-5.1/README.md

 Customer with High School education tend to have a higher acceptance rates, and the acceptance rate decreases as does the education level, which would be interesting to further follow up

 ![image](https://github.com/user-attachments/assets/253f81fc-6982-4187-ac05-865fb4aa4357)

+## Recommendations:
+Furher research if the Acceptance by Destination (Not urgent) can be further explored, home and work seem evenly split and could further determine if a coffe on the way to work or a drink at the bar at the end of a day might be enticeing, as well as a take away for dinner as the charts showcase.

+When not in a rush drivers area almost evenly divided between restaurant and take out.

+## Final Note: The problem presented was too broad to the point that I had a hard time getting started and figuring out which route to go.
+Additionally never having used GitHub my account was blocked for a couple of weeks.
+Overall the Github use is an area that still requires much more exploring.